danielriege/swiftrobot/README.md

 swiftrobot is a lightweight and easy-to-use middleware for robotic applications.
 It provides a way to communicate between different components of a robot's software stack, allowing for seamless integration and rapid development.

-Using the C++ implementation [swiftrobotc](https://github.com/danielriege/swiftrobotc), it is possible to communicate with iOS devices via USB.
+A USB connection between a macOS and iOS device can be used to get a higher bandwith and lower latency.
+Swiftrobot will automatically use USB communication if available.
+Using the C++ implementation [swiftrobotc](https://github.com/danielriege/swiftrobotc), it is possible to communicate between iOS devices and Linux devices via USB.
 This allows for an easy and real-time usable integration of iPhones and iPads as sensors, controllers, or displays for your robot.

 With swiftrobot's publish/subscribe messaging system, you can easily build distributed systems for robots.
 This package includes a Swift implementation of the middleware, and it can be used to communicate between different processes on the same machine or across a local network.